310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% bubble Kuro %}
 You’re rushing this way too much, li’l miss.

 I get you.
-You’re gonna want to rush when you’ve got so many deadlines approachin’, yeah?
-Man, you’ve been picking up way too many jobs lately.
+You get the urge to rush when you’ve got so many deadlines approachin’, yeah?
+Man, you’ve been picking up *way* too many jobs lately.

 But y’know… You’re not used to making outfits yet, so you have to sew them properly, bit by bit.

-If you hand in sloppily-made outfits to your customer, they could get upset and ask for a remake.
+If you hand in sloppily-made outfits to your customer, they could get upset and ask for a re-do.

 It’ll only hurt you in the long run.
 Taking shortcuts is never an option.